Psychologists have recognised for many years that one person will have many sub-personalities.

 Once you realise you have this double bind, then if you have done some work to identify your primary or hidden selves, you can recruit some ‘self’ or part of you that can work against your core negative belief and can support your final eighth goal.

 I hope that this article helps you to think about the different parts of yourself.
-By focusing on each one and the positives that they bring to the table can help you to achieve your future goals.
+You can focus on each one and the positives that they bring to the table.
+This positive attitude, as I’ve argued above, will help you to achieve your future goals.